 A boat in Bocas Town ready to take people to the best beaches in Bocas del Toro

-Your Guide to Beaches in Bocas del Toro, Panama
+Your Guide to Bocas del Toro Beaches, Panama

 Bocas del Toro, a beautiful archipelago of islands on the north east coast of Panama, is renowned for its stunning beaches, crystal-clear waters, and vibrant marine life.
 More recently, they’ve become famous for their parties, especially Filthy Friday, which is the self-proclaimed only island-hopping bar crawl in Central America.
 So, as you can see, Bocas del Toro (or Bocas for short) has a bit of everything.

-You can reach Bocas del Toro with a long bus ride and a short water taxi from Panama City (a full guide is coming soon!).
+You can travel between Bocas del Toro and Panama City with a long bus ride and a short water taxi (click the link for a full guide).
 The islands are also so far north in Panama that they’re just a couple of hours from the beach towns of Puerto Viejo and Cahuita in Costa Rica.
 When I went, I travelled from Puerto Viejo to Bocas del Toro and then carried on to Panama City, but the two people I was travelling with just came to Bocas for the weekend and then went back to Costa Rica!

 Bocas del Toro is home to some of the most beautiful beaches around, so lets take a look at some of the best…